 Nacha has also collaborated with celebrated composer Steve Peters who produced “Bodega de Amor” and “Volando.”
 “My Burning Skin to Sleep,” a song on the 2004 CD release Shelter by Steve Peters and distributed by the Cold Blue Label features the voice of Nacha Mendez.
 Her recordings include “Slowly Rising” (as Dueto Le Momo), and “Blue Silence,” “Bodega de Amor,” and “Volando” (as Nacha Mendez).
 Since 1990, she has worked on several projects with Steve Peters and has collaborated with writer Melody Sumner Carnahan, visual artist Harmony Hammond, and filmmaker Catherine Gund.

 Mendez/Cordero received a National Endowment for the Arts Award and a fellowship from Mutable Music in New York.
 In February 2011, she was honored by the New Mexico Committee of the National Museum of Women Artists.
 She was voted Best Female vocalist in Santa Fe, New Mexico in both 2009 and 2010.
 Voted Best Family Friendly Entertainer Santa Fe Human Rights Alliance 2012 Pride Alliance Awards and in 2013 she was awarded the Best Latin Production at the New Mexico Music Awards.
+She received A New Mexico Platinum Music Lifetime Achievement Award in 2018.
 She performs under her grandmother’s name, Nacha Mendez, touring regionally with her band, playing her original, eclectic pan-Latin-style songs.
 Mendez currently performs solo acoustic Exclusively at restaurant La Boca where she performs weekly.
 She also paints and sculpts and exhibits her work in Santa Fe, New Mexico.

 Nacha Mendez grew up in the tiny border town of La Union, in southern New Mexico, where she began singing and playing the guitar at an early age.
 She learned traditional Ranchera canción from her grandmother and performed in border towns near El Paso with her cousins, the Black Brothers, sons of ex-Mothers of Invention drummer Jimmy Carl Black.